doonze/jackettupdate/README.md

 ```
 python
 python3 (optional but highly suggested)
+requests (pip install requests)
 ```

 ### Getting Started

-You will need to have root/sudo/admin access to your server to use this script.
-It won't have access to update your server otherwise.
-But you have to have those access rights to install Emby anyway, so moot point.
+You will need to have root/sudo/admin access to your server to use all this scripts functions.
+It won't have access to restart your Jackett server otherwise.
+If your user has access to the directory where Jackett is installed, it WILL update Jackett, it just can't stop and start the server to pick up the changes.
+You can choose to select options to not stop/start the server and do it yourself if you wish however.

-Download the release .zip of your choice.
+Download the release .zip of your choice from my github.
 Unzip the files into a directory you have full access to.
-I suggest a directory in your home directory called embyupdate.
+I suggest a directory in your home directory called jackettupdate.
 The very first time you run the script it will tell you that you have to run the config first.
 You'll have to run the following command and answer a few questions.
 Hitting enter on all but the first question will setup the defaults.

 ```
 sudo python embyupdate.py --config